Raúl Revuelta

-The Council confirmed there are three Candidates for the 2029 FIS Alpine World Ski Championships, Soldeu (AND), Val Gardena (ITA) and Narvik (NOR).
+The Council confirmed there are three Candidates for the 2029 FIS Alpine World Ski Championships, Soldeu (AND), Val Gardena (ITA), and Narvik (NOR).

 Some returns, some new venues and, of course, the Classics will be on the Ski Circus next winter.
-In a season with no Winter Olympics or Alpine Ski World Championships, the weeks in February remain open, and therefore, It was considered to give the opportunity to organisers that do not always manage to be included in the calendar.
+In a season with no Winter Olympics or Alpine Ski World Championships, the weeks in February remain open, and therefore, It was considered to give the opportunity to organizers that do not always manage to be included in the calendar.

-The traditional season opener in Sölden (Austria) has been delayed by a week and as a consequence also the World Cup Finals in Saalbach Hinterglemm (Austria) which will last for two weeks.
+The traditional season opener in Sölden (Austria) has been delayed by a week and as a consequence also the World Cup Finals in Saalbach Hinterglemm (Austria) will last for two weeks.
 The technical events will be held in the first week and the speed events in the second week.

 The Speed Opening in Zermatt-Cervinia (Switzerland-Italy) has also been pushed back to the end of November.
 Men will race on November 11th and 12th, and the Women on the 18th and 19th, 2023.
 The event had been scheduled to debut last season but had to be canceled.

 In autumn 2023, Ötztal will become the center of the Alpine Ski World Cup twice within a few weeks.
-At the end of October, once again, the Rettenbach Glacier in Sölden will host the season kick-off with two Giant Slalom events .
+At the end of October, once again, the Rettenbach Glacier in Sölden will host the season kick-off with two Giant Slalom events.
 And in mid-November, on 18 November, the slope of Kirchenkar in Hochgurgl will host the first Men's Slalom of the 2023-2024 winter season.

-Also, and after a successful trial run during the Noraam Cup, Mont Tremblant (Canada) replaces Lake Louise in the women's calendar.
+Also, after a successful trial run during the Noraam Cup, Mont Tremblant (Canada) replaces Lake Louise in the women's calendar.

 This is the calendar for the Audi FIS Alpine Ski World Cup 2023-2024 Sölden (AUT)

-October 28th Giant Slalom / Women October 29th Giant Slalom / Men
+October 28th Giant Slalom / Women October 29th Giant Slalom / Men (Canceled)

 Zermatt-Cervinia (SUI-ITA)

-November 11th Downhill / Men
+November 11th Downhill / Men (Canceled)

-November 12th Downhill / Men
+November 12th Downhill / Men (Canceled)

 Levi (FIN)